Lisa-Sano/Capstone-GA/README.md

     middleman server

-Integration tests can be run from the root folder with:
+Integration tests (using Selenium WebDriver) can be run from the root folder with:

     mocha test/UI-testing/integration_test.js

-Unit tests can be run from the root folder with:
+Unit tests (using Mocha, Chai, and Sinon) can be run from the root folder with:

     npm test

+A coverage report (using Istanbul) can be generated and then opened with:

+    npm run coverage
+    open coverage/lcov-report/*.html